Teanet9ja/guangdong-co2emission/README.md

 <h3>API</h3>
 For the Application Programming Interface (API), an algorithm was developed using the Python programming language, to get/retrieve information from the database to external users who seek to obtain allowable data, and return the results in a json format.

+<h3>Visualization</h3>
+Leaflet is used for making the interactive map.
+A map displaying co2 emission of 120 counties in Guangdong is shown in the webpage.
+The information of county name, city name, area, co2 emission in different years and average emission are in the pop-up window when users click or search the counties.

 ![----------------------------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)